Balogun rejoins Rangers a year after release

-Leon Balogun: Veteran centre-half rejoins Rangers a year after release from Ibrox
+Leon Balogun: Veteran centre-half says it is 'unreal' to rejoin Rangers a year after his Ibrox exit

 Last updated on .From the section Rangers

-Centre-half Leon Balogun has rejoined Rangers - a year after being released by the Scottish Premiership club.
+Centre-half Leon Balogun says it feels "a bit unreal" to rejoin Rangers a year after being released by the Scottish Premiership club.

 The 35-year-old spent a season in England's second tier with Queens Park Rangers but left this summer after only 16 appearances for the London club.